shizznet/flask-recipe-app/README.md

   - Start a terminal
   - Install poetry using `brew install poetry`

-## Running the application
+## Configuring the application

 - Start a terminal
 - Navigate to the `flask-recipe-app` directory
 - Install the packages using `poetry install`
-- Then run `poetry run flask run`
+- Then run `poetry add <package-name>` to add packages

-- Note: You need a local Postgres database instance running
+## Working with Docker

+- To run the application, from the root directory just type `docker-compose up --build`.

 ### First Migration